microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 But for customers, it should be easy to understand:
 1. If you don't say anything, you get a directory per artifact from the current pipeline.
 You also get a directory per pipeline containing a directory per artifact from other pipelines.
 2. As soon as you put a `download` step, you have to be explicit about all pipelines you want to download from.
 You still get  automatic directory layout.
-3. You may mention a specific artifact, but you don't have to unless you mention a `path`.
-As soon as you mention a `path`, you _must_ also choose the artifact.
-This is the mode with ultimate control/flexibility.
+3. You may mention a specific artifact, in which case only the mentioned artifact is downloaded to the automatic directory layout.
+If you also mention a `path`, the contents of the artifact are downloaded directly to the path provided.

 ##### With no `path`